In the past, link building focused on quantity, not quality.

 If you want to reap the rewards of guest blogging, you need to be strategic and authentic.
 Make sure you’re creating a unique piece of content for the other site (for example, a case study) and that the site is relevant, authoritative, and attracts your audience.

 When you guest blog selectively, you’ll reap the rewards of higher rankings, increased traffic, and qualified leads.

 2. Create and Distribute Infographics

-The good thing about infographics is that you’ll continually generate organic traffic to your blog and earn quality links, even when you didn’t ask for them.
+The good thing about infographics is you’ll continually generate organic traffic to your blog and earn quality links without even asking for them.

 If you’re ready to create and promote your infographic, see the links below:

 - How to Create and Promote Infographics to Drive 5,000 Visitors per Week